 Under Michigan law, a survivor of an automobile crash can only sue for pain and suffering compensation if he or she has suffered a serious impairment of body function.
 This is called the legal tort threshold law for people who are bringing a lawsuit for major injuries suffered in an automobile crash.

-How do I get No-Fault benefits after a car crash in Michigan?
+How do I get Michigan No-Fault benefits for my injuries?

 In Michigan, to get No-Fault PIP benefits to cover your medical bills and lost wages after you have suffered serious car accident injuries, you must file an application for No-Fault PIP benefits with the responsible auto insurance company within one (1) year of your motor vehicle crash.